First aid - what is it? - info for kids

 Just being there for your friend will make her feel better and you will be able to say what has happened when an adult or the ambulance people come along…..and that will be very helpful."

 If your friend is bleeding you could help her stop the bleeding by getting her to put pressure on the part of the body which is bleeding.
-There is information about what to do in the topic 'First aid – bleeding'.
+There is information about what to do in the topic 'First aid – bleeding - info for kids'.

-There are several other first aid topics on thie site:
+There are several other first aid topics on this site:

 We've provided this information to help you to understand important things about staying healthy and happy.
 However, if you feel sick or unhappy, it is important to tell your mum or dad, a teacher or another grown-up.